Close to 450 student groups are active on campus in nearly every area of

 internship, and academic coursework during their summer abroad.

 Undergraduate research opportunities

 The Undergraduate Research Initiative was created in 2011 to develop discipline-specific and interdisciplinary skills for employment, research, and service in the community.
-For the summer of 2016, the initiative gave 54 $5,000 research stipends to undergraduate students, the largest amount in the program's six-year history.
+Since it opened, the initiative has given 306 $5,000 stipends to support undergraduate students.

 Community Service Learning

 In the Community Service-Learning Program, students gain hands-on experiences and draw real-life connections to social issues while giving back to their community.
 Since launching 12 years ago, the program has seen a 900 per cent increase in enrolment and a fourfold increase in community partners.